Are you ready for residence?

 I don’t like my room assignment.
 What can I do?

 Our room assignments are done using a lottery system.
 In 2021, 89% of students received one of the preferences on their application, however, we cannot accommodate all requests.
-We have found that historically, once students move into their assigned residence, they grow to LOVE it and not want to move.
+We have found that historically, once students move into their assigned residence, they grow to LOVE it and don't want to move.

 If you aren’t happy with your assignment, the transfer request form will become available on the Housing Portal on September 20, 2022.
 If you believe we have made an error in your room assignment (i.e. a double room with someone of a different gender), please email email@example.com and our staff will look into your situation.